-If you are invited for an interview for network engineer position, you need to realize several things before beginning with your preparation.
-Firstly you should know what technology does your perspective employer use.
+If you are invited for this interview, you need to answer several questions before you start your preparation.
+What technology does the employer prefer?
 Do they use Cisco or Juniper?
 Or do they apply something different?
-Needless to say, technical interview questions will differ in each case, so you need to prepare for the questions related to the particular solution employer uses.
+Technical interview questions will vary in each case, that’s why it is crucial to understand their technology.

 Who is going to lead the interview with you is another important question.
-Interviews in big companies have typically several rounds.
-If you are going for the first round, it is not uncommon that external HR person or an HR generalist is going to lead the interview with you.
-This person knows nothing about Cisco, Juniper and network engineering at all… It is a general employee, who interviews you for a reason.
-His goal is to assess your motivation to do the job, your communication skills, your requirements as well as desires and your personality.
-Based on the results of this screening interview, you may, as well as may not, proceed to the second round.
-Just then you will deal with technical questions mostly.
+Selection process often consists of several rounds.
+In the first one, external consultant or an HR generalist is going to interview you.
+This person will know nothing about Cisco, Juniper and network engineering… His goal is only to assess your motivation to do the job, your communication skills, your requirements as well as desires and your personality.

 Personal and behavioral questions